 7 Tips to Cut Your SEO Expenses without Losing Efficiency

 These days, a business that does not have an online presence and a SEO strategy may just as well not exist at all.
-However, although online promotion tends to be much more affordable than traditional advertising methods, advanced search engine optimization can still cost more than many businesses can afford.
+However, although online promotion tends to be much more affordable than traditional advertising methods, advanced search engine optimization can still cost more in total SEO expenses than many businesses can afford.
 If you represent a small business or a startup that has to count every dollar, it becomes especially important.
 So is it possible to both do effective SEO and not spend your entire budget on it?
 Well, yes, there is always a possibility for improvement – and in this article, we will cover some things you can do to that end.

-1. Do What You Can Yourself
+1. Do What You Can Yourself to Lower SEO Expenses

 While outsourcing is an excellent way to save time and focus either on the core activities of your business or your private life, it costs money.
 You may consider doing at least some of the things you outsource yourself.
 Of course, some people are just not cut out to write engaging texts or design websites, and SEO may look like quantum physics the first time you try to understand how it works.
 However, there is nothing one cannot do reasonably well with enough practice, and these days there are free guides, manuals and tools for virtually any task a marketer needs.
 Try doing stuff on your own.
 If it does not work out, you can always start outsourcing it again.